cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

    as before, showing which values have been configured for each stage of the pipeline.

 #.
 Before we can run the pipeline, we need to put data into the stream for the application to
    act on.
-Navigate to the stream by clicking on the *Datasets* button, and then the *demoStream*
+Navigate to the stream by clicking on the *View in CDAP* button, then the *Datasets* button, and then the *demoStream* button:
-   button:

     .. figure:: /_images/hydrator-gs-1-7-stream.png
       :figwidth: 100%